Peter Strzok, Notorious Ex-G-Man, Explains Himself And Takes Aim At Trump

 Then, amid unrelenting criticism from Trump, the president's supporters and from within the bureau and the Justice Department, the ax finally falls.

-Strzok seems sanguine about investigators going back through materials from the Clinton email case, which includes text messages he says he barely remembers at that point — and which he hasn't described for readers.
+Strzok seems sanguine about investigators going back through materials from the Clinton email case, which includes text messages he says he barely remembers at that point — and which he doesn't described for readers.

 It also appears never to occur to him they might become public.
 He hasn't appreciated how much the political situation in Washington has shifted.